faran4engg/react-item-list/README.md

 > To proceed with smooth installation you should have Node 15+ version installed in your system

-> Please navigate to project folder folder and run below command to install `node_modules` in order to run this app locally.
+> Clone the repo.
+After that please navigate to project folder folder and run below command to install `node_modules` in order to run this app locally.

 ```shell
 $ npm ci